 I learned a lot about how to better manage my time and schedule over the last couple of years.
 Pre-pandemic, when I was working from home with my laptop and papers sprawled out across the entirety of the kitchen, the kids would be bouncing from school to after-school activities, Bobby would be at work, and people would be coming in and out all day.
 Looking back, I have one question: how the heck did we do that?!

-The truth is when the pandemic hit I was not prepared.
+The truth is when the pandemic hit, I was not prepared.
 Our schedules went out the window.
-Homeschooling, both of us working from home, still making room for family time…I swear I’d blink and the day would be over.
-I was forced to really evaluate where my time was going and how it was being spent.
+Homeschooling, both of us working from home, still making room for family time…I swear I’d blink, and the day would be over.
+During that time, I was forced to really evaluate where my time was going and how it was being spent.
 I learned a lot during our time at home, and I still apply many of those lessons to my schedule now that we’re back to normal.
-All this to say if you’ve been struggling with time management as I have, I hope you find these tips as helpful as I did.
+All this to say, if you’ve been struggling with time management as I have, I hope you find these tips as helpful as I did.

 Make a Plan and Stick To It

 Over the last two years, Notes became my best friend.
 Seriously, write it down!
 Set a reminder!
 Type it into your phone!
 Whatever way you like to do it, put down what you plan to accomplish for the day.
-Honestly, at one point I’d include things like ‘drink water’ because pandemic brain is real, you guys.
+Honestly, at one point, I’d include things like “drink water” because pandemic brain was real, you guys.

 No matter how simple the task is, it helps just to put it down somewhere that you can refer back to later.
 Things happen.
 Texts come in.
 Our favorite TV shows come on.
 We lose track of what we’re doing.
 Referring to the list is a great way to refocus!

 And Do the Same For Your Kids